-The Simple Difference Between /s/ and /z/ Production
+The simple difference between /s/ and /z/ production

 Before diving into each type of lisp, let’s first cover some basics about correct /s/ and /z/ sound production.

 Try this yourself!
 Place your hand on your throat while saying the /z/ sound.
 Do you feel the vibration?
 This is caused by your vocal folds rubbing together.
 Now, keeping your hand in the exact same position, say the /s/ sound.
-No vibration, right?!
+No vibration, right?
 This is because the vocal folds are not being used.

-This is all to say that when reviewing correct production of /s/, the same rules can be applied to /z/ production - the only difference is the use of the voice.
+This is all to say that when reviewing correct production of /s/, the same rules can be applied to /z/ production.
+The only difference is the use of the voice.

 An interdental lisp, sometimes called a frontal lisp, is the most commonly recognized production of a lisp.
 This is where a [th] sound is produced instead of an /s/ or /z/ sound.
 If you or your child has an interdental lisp, words like “sing” may be pronounced as “thing,” and words like “zebra” may be pronounced as “thebra.”
-It is called an interdental lisp because these sounds are caused by incorrect placement of the tongue in the speaker’s mouth, often protruding between the front teeth.
+It's called an interdental lisp because these sounds are caused by incorrect placement of the tongue in the speaker’s mouth, often protruding between the front teeth.

 Since interdental lisps are caused by incorrect tongue placements, they’re easy to visualize.
 This can be helpful when working on strategies for correction.
 For example, when looking in a mirror, it’s often easy to see the tongue protruding between the two front teeth.
 If you or a loved one is trying to fix an interdental lisp, use this to your advantage and practice in front of a mirror!